matewilk/newrelic-commercetools-integration-php/README.md

-# Symfony demo app for New Relic
+# Symfony demo app for New Relic & CommerceTools

 This Demo is to show how PHP CommerceTools SDK can be used in a Symfony application in a Docker environment with NewRelic monitoring enabled.